 Final Thoughts: Empowering Each Other on the Journey

 In sharing my journey, my hope is to empower fellow type 1 diabetics facing similar challenges in securing life insurance coverage.
-While the path may be fraught with obstacles, resilience and determination are key to paving the way towards financial protection and peace of mind for the future.
+While the path may be fraught with obstacles, resilience and determination can pave the way towards financial protection and peace of mind for the future.

 Remember, you’re not alone on this journey.
 Let’s continue to support each other and strive for a brighter, healthier future!